stackswift/shopwithaffindi/README.md

 # shopwithaffindi

+This project is built upon Affinidi Capstone as its foundation.
+It integrates Affinidi's login system and data retrieval from the Affinidi vault.
+The application features five main components, relying on various Affinidi products such as Affinidi Portal, Affinidi Vault, and a custom PEX file for user authentication.

+Within the shopping website, Next.js framework is utilized for a smooth and reliable user experience.
+The project encompasses three primary features:

+Add to Cart Button: This button enables users to add items to their shopping cart.
+Remove from Cart Button: Users can utilize this button to remove items from their cart.
+View Button: This feature allows users to access a comprehensive view of a product along with its description.
+Additionally, the Checkout button in the cart menu is a crucial feature.
+It seamlessly integrates user credentials from the Affinidi vault, enabling users to proceed with the checkout process.

 /**
  * DrawerComponent is a React component that renders a drawer with the user's
  * shopping cart items.